 When going home for holiday and summer breaks, you may want to consider renting out your home while you're not there.
 Airbnb makes it easy for you to put your home up online for rental at any time — just make sure you're complying with your local laws on subletting.
-Here's a checklist on everything you need to know about becoming an Airbnb host.

 You can apply here.

 If your college or university is in a major city, metropolitan hub, or even just an historical location, there’ll likely be an influx of tourists who need to be shown around.
 If you’re more than acquainted with your school’s town, why not give tours as a side hustle?
 You might even take it in another direction and become a docent for the local museum or historical society, some of which pay a small stipend.

 Don’t feel limited in the side gigs you can pursue just because you’re a full-time student.
 First, ask yourself, What am I good at?
 Is there anything I can do on the side that I’ve worked part time at before?
 Or, something that allows me to get paid going about my day-to-day routine?